xjtu-omics/Scissor/README.md

 A python3.6 environment (suggested to install by Anaconda) with the following dependencies:

 - Scissor sim dependencies: intervaltree, pyfaidx, matplotlib, numpy
-- Scissor short/long dependencies: wgsim, pbsim, bwa, ngmlr
+- Scissor short/long dependencies: wgsim, pbsim, bwa, ngmlr, samtools

 All the above mentioned packages can be installed through conda command.